netzke/netzke-core/README.md

 Netzke Core is the bare bones of the [Netzke framework](http://netzke.org).
 For pre-built full-featured components (like grids, forms, tab/accordion panels, etc), see [netzke-basepack](http://github.com/nomadcoder/netzke-basepack) and [netzke-communitypack](http://github.com/nomadcoder/netzke-communitypack).

+## Rationale

+[Sencha Ext JS]("http://www.sencha.com/products/extjs") is a powerful front-end framework, which is used for crafting web-apps that give the end user experience similar to that of a desktop application.
+It has an extensive set of widgets ('components'), and leverages a modular approach to its fullest: a developer can extend components (using Ext JS's own [class system]("http://docs.sencha.com/ext-js/4-1/#!/guide/class_system")), nest components using many powerful layouts, dynamically create and destroy them.
+The architecture of Ext JS is well-thought and very complete.

+However, with Ext JS being server-agnostic, it is not always a trivial task for a developer to bind Ext JS components to the server-side data *and* application business logic, especially in complex applications.
+Netzke as the solution that allows you to extend the modular approach to the server side.

 Netzke Core takes the burden of implementing the following key aspects of the framework:

 * Client-side (JavaScript) class generation
 * Client-server communication
+* Convinient declaration of Ext actions
 * Extendibility of components (class inheritance and mixins)
 * Unlimited nesting (composition)
 * Dynamic component loading
-* JavaScript class caching
+* Client-side class caching
-* Inclusion of “external” JavaScript and CSS files
+* Inclusion of extra JavaScript and CSS files

+...and more.

 All this extremely facilitates building fast, low-traffic, robust, and highly maintainable applications.

-## Rationale

-[Sencha Ext JS]("http://www.sencha.com/products/extjs") is a powerful front-end framework, which is used for crafting web-apps that give the end user experience similar to that of a desktop application.
-It has an extensive set of widgets ('components'), and leverages a modular approach to its fullest: a developer can extend components (using Ext JS's own [class system]("http://docs.sencha.com/ext-js/4-1/#!/guide/class_system")), nest components using many powerful layouts, dynamically create and destroy them.
-The architecture of Ext JS is well-thought and very complete.

-However, with Ext JS being server-agnostic, it is not always a trivial task for a developer to bind Ext JS components to the server-side data *and* application business logic, especially in complex applications.
-Netzke as the solution that allows you to extend the modular approach to the server side.

 ## HelloWorld component